mitschix/evenpargo/README.md

 # \[Even]t \[par]ser in \[go]

-Little script to learn go and scrape data from clubs in vienna to show the upcoming events.
+Little script to learn go and scrape data from club websites in vienna to show the upcoming events.

-Target is to output a json to feed to a bot/web page to display them nicely.
+Target is to output a json file to feed to a bot/web page to display them nicely.

 Currently parsed websites:
 - [Fluc Wanne](https://fluc.at/programm/2023_Flucwoche%d.html)